-Chemotherapy or surgery can sometimes offer some solace and even healing, but we haven’t found the magic bullet surgery or medicine that can truly treat cancer effectively and without negative side effects.
+Chemotherapy or surgery can sometimes offer some solace and even healing.
+Still, we haven’t found the magic bullet surgery or medicine that can truly treat cancer effectively and without adverse side effects.

 Neither have we been successful in preventing new cancer cases.
-In fact, cancer is still on the rise.
+Cancer is still on the rise.
 There were 14,1 million new cases of cancer in 2012.
 This number is estimated to rise to 23,6 million new cancer cases by 2030 (an estimated rise of 70%).

-There are many types of cancers, each with its own risks, implications and prospects.
-Common cancers include lung, breast, colon, prostate, skin, liver, kidney and pancreatic cancer.
-What each of these have is common is abnormal cell behaviour.
+There are many types of cancers, each with its risks, implications, and prospects.
+Common cancers include lung, breast, colon, prostate, skin, liver, kidney, and pancreatic cancer.
+What each of these has in common is abnormal cell behavior.

 Our body consists of trillions of cells.
-There is constant activity of new cells, growing cells and dying cells.
+There is a constant activity of new cells, growing cells, and dying cells.
 This is a natural process.
-This process gets disrupted when cells start to grow bigger than they should, or remain alive when its their time to die.
+This process gets disrupted when cells start to grow bigger than they should or remain alive when it’s their time to die.

 Said differently, using Dr. Greger’s words:

 Cancer develops in three major stages: 1) initiation, the irreversible DNA damage that starts the process; 2) promotion, the growth and division of the initiated cell into a tumor; and 3) progression, which can involve the invasion of the tumor into surrounding tissue and metastasis (spread) to other areas of the body.

 —Dr Greger (How Not To Die, page 186)